Mhaque2000/Mhaque2000/README.md

 ---

 ## 🧠 Currently Working On
-- Improving **QA automation frameworks** with Selenium, Cypress, & Cucumber
+- Improving **QA automation frameworks** with Selenium, Playwright, & Cucumber
 - Building **automation scripts** for web applications using Java & JavaScript
 - Exploring **API & Database Testing**
 - Developing a **portfolio of QA projects** to showcase expertise